 Algebra.
 (3 cr; A-F or Aud.
-Prereq-4326 or mathematics teaching license or #) Advanced pre-service and in-service secondary mathematics teachers.
+Prereq-4326 with a grade of C- or higher or mathematics teaching license or #) Advanced pre-service and in-service secondary mathematics teachers.
 Secondary mathematics from a higher perspective: definitions, history, and machinery of functions; concept of and solving equations; algebraic structures; congruence transformation; symmetry; similar figures; distances within figures; relationship among area, volume, and dimension.